Undergraduate Course Descriptions

 • Spring 2023

-How are adolescents represented in media and what effects do these portrayals have on developing teens?
-What makes adolescents a “jackpot market” to be targeted by advertising and how can they be swayed by mediated public health efforts to encourage health-promoting behaviors?
-Finally, what does the increasingly mediated nature of everyday life mean for adolescents, their friends, and their families during their journey into adulthood?
-We will explore these questions by reading key empirical studies and by critically analyzing film, music, and public service announcements portraying and/or targeting adolescents from the 1950s to the present day.
+How are adolescents represented in media and what effects do these portrayals have on developing teens, including in the context of climate change?
+What makes adolescents a “jackpot market” to be targeted by advertising and how can they be swayed by mediated efforts to encourage health-promoting and pro-climate behaviors?
+What does the increasingly mediated nature of everyday life mean for adolescents, their friends, and their families during their journey into adulthood amidst a climate crisis?
+We will explore these questions by reading key empirical studies and by critically analyzing film, public service announcements, and climate change-related media portraying and/or targeting adolescents from the 1950s to the present day.

 COMM 3670 (formerly 367)